 • 54,000+ SHS-TVL students already received NCs under previous programs

-The agency also introduced the Digital Skills Passport, a new platform designed to document learner competencies, support personalized learning pathways, and link skills directly to training and employment opportunities.
-This digital documentation system allows workers to showcase their verified skills to employers both locally and abroad.
+TESDA also introduced the Digital Skills Passport, a new platform designed to document learner competencies and support personalized learning pathways.
+This digital system allows workers to showcase their verified skills to employers locally and abroad.

 Strengthening TVET for Philippine Workforce Development

 TESDA's 2026 priorities include expanding enterprise-based training and strengthening partnerships with the Department of Education (DepEd) and the Commission on Higher Education (CHED).
-The collaboration aims to ensure smoother transitions from education to employment, particularly for Filipino workers entering a rapidly evolving labor market.
+The collaboration aims to ensure smoother transitions from education to employment.

-Among the major policy reforms implemented recently was the rollout of Training Regulations for Early Childhood Care and Development Services NC III, along with an expanded micro-credentialing system that allows learners to earn smaller, specialized certifications while working toward full qualifications.
+Major policy reforms include the rollout of Training Regulations for Early Childhood Care and Development Services NC III.
+An expanded micro-credentialing system allows learners to earn specialized certifications while working toward full qualifications.

 Pathways to Employment for Certified Graduates

-Education advocates have welcomed the certification program, noting that National Certificates serve as proof of competency recognized by employers across various industries.
-The TESDA certification system validates that graduates have met industry standards, increasing their chances of securing decent employment.
+Education advocates have welcomed the certification program.
+National Certificates serve as proof of competency recognized by employers across various industries, validating that graduates have met industry standards.

-TESDA continues to partner with private companies and international organizations to create more opportunities for certified graduates.
-Recent collaborations include partnerships with global firms like HD Hyundai to strengthen shipbuilding skills development, opening doors for Filipino workers in the maritime industry.
+TESDA continues to partner with private companies and international organizations to create more opportunities.
+Recent collaborations include partnerships with global firms like HD Hyundai to strengthen shipbuilding skills development for Filipino workers in the maritime industry.

-Secretary Kiko emphasized that the agency's guiding slogan, "Sa TESDA, Kayang Kaya," reflects its commitment to delivering compassionate, accessible, and impactful programs.
-The expanded certification initiative is expected to benefit thousands of Filipino families by providing youth with employable skills and recognized credentials.
+Secretary Kiko emphasized that the agency's slogan, "Sa TESDA, Kayang Kaya," reflects its commitment to compassionate, accessible, and impactful programs.
+The expanded certification initiative is expected to benefit thousands of Filipino families.